fromzerotoonee/blog-repo/test/content/en/posts/vulnhub-kioptrix-level-1.md

     </tr>
 </table>

+## Reconnaissance

-Hi hackers Welcome Back Today we are going to look into  vulnhub box which is Kioptrix-Level-1 , you can download this box using this <a href=[https://www.vulnhub.com/entry/kioptrix-level-1-1,22/](https://www.vulnhub.com/entry/kioptrix-level-1-1,22/) > link </a>
+Hi hackers Welcome Back Today we are going to look into  vulnhub box which is Kioptrix-Level-1 , you can download this box using this <a href=https://www.vulnhub.com/entry/kioptrix-level-1-1,22/ > link </a>

 Open VMware and import .vmx file into it, once you get imported , you can able to find login screen